Working with hydrofluoric acid

 Identify the hazard

-Make sure you have a current MSDS (less than five years since date of issue).
+Make sure you have a current SDS (less than five years since date of issue).

 Assess the risk